SQL Writer Service

 Virtual Backup Device Interface (VDI)

 SQL Server provides an API called Virtual Backup Device Interface (VDI) that enables independent software vendors to integrate SQL Server into their products for providing support for backup and restore operations.
 These APIs are engineered to provide maximum reliability and performance, and support the full range of SQL Server backup and restore functionality, including the full range of hot and snapshot backup capabilities.
+If a third-party vendor application requests a snapshot (VSS) backup, the SQL Writer Service calls the VDI API functions in order to perform the actual backups.
+Note that the VDI API is independent of VSS and is frequently used in software solutions that do not employ VSS APIs.

 The SQL Writer service must run under the Local System account.
 The SQL Writer service uses the NT Service\SQLWriter login to connect to SQL Server.
 Using the NT Service\SQLWriter login allows the SQL Writer process to run at a lower privilege level in an account designated as no login, which limits vulnerability.
 If the SQL Writer service is disabled, then any utility which in relies on VSS snapshots, such as System Center Data Protection Manager, as well as some other 3rd-party products, would be broken, or worse, at risk of taking backups of databases which were not consistent.
 If neither SQL Server, the system it runs on, nor the host system (in the event of a virtual machine), need to use anything besides Transact-SQL backup, then the SQL Writer service can be safely disabled and the login removed.
 Note that the SQL Writer service may be invoked by a system or volume level backup, whether the backup is directly snapshot-based or not.
 Some system backup products use VSS to avoid being blocked by open or locked files.
 The SQL Writer service needs elevated permissions in SQL Server because in the course of its activities it briefly freezes all I/O for the instance of SQL Server.